nicolaballotta/nicolaballotta/README.md

 Hi There! 🖖

-I'm [Nicola](https://nicola.xyz) and I love to define myself an Hybrid Hacker.
+I'm [Nicola](https://nicola.xyz) and I love to define myself a Hybrid Hacker.

 What is a Hybrid Hacker?
 A Hybrid Hacker can be thought of as a "Swiss Army Knife" of problem-solving.
 They possess a diverse set of skills, ranging from technical expertise to creative thinking and building useful things.